pygame/pygame/docs/reST/tut/newbieguide.rst

 -----------------------

-Pete Shinners' wrapper may have cool alpha effects and fast blitting speeds, but I have to admit my favorite part of pygame is the lowly ``Rect`` class.
+Pete Shinners' wrapper may have cool alpha effects and fast blitting speeds, but I have to admit my favorite part of pygame is the lowly :class:`.Rect` class.
 A rect is simply a rectangle -- defined only by the position of its top left corner, its width, and its height.
 Many pygame functions take rects as arguments, and they also take 'rectstyles', a sequence that has the same values as a rect.
 So if I need a rectangle that defines the area between 10, 20 and